pburkart/Probe_spider/README.md

   <img src="https://img.shields.io/badge/license-MIT-green" alt="License">
   <img src="https://img.shields.io/badge/Status-up-brightgreen" alt="status-up">
 </p>
-This is a Open Source Intelligence Tool made complete out of Python.<br>
+This is a Open Source Intelligence Tool made completely in Python.<br>
 <br><br>

-**This tool has been fixed with issues and released a update here**
+**This tool has undergone massive improvement and was re-released as a separate tool here**

 ## [Recon Spider](https://github.com/bhavsec/reconspider)

 <br><br>

-## Overview of the tool:
+## Overview:

-* Tool has module involved to scrape social media account details from Instagram, Facebook and Twitter
+* Has a module for scraping account details from Instagram, Facebook, and Twitter.
-* It can find details about Phone number
+* Phone Number Lookup for Carrier Details
-* Email data Breach
+* Search for E-Mails in Data Breaches
-* Domain module has various scans for domain check for vulneribility and spider crawlers
+* Domain module has various vulnerability scanners and web crawlers
 * Metadata Analyser
 * Reverse Image Search
 * IP Heatmap generator
-* Mac Address finder of manufacturer
+* MAC Address Lookup
-* IP2Proxy checks whether provided ip uses any kind of Proxy/VPN if any then check for DNSLeaks
+* IP2Proxy checks if an IP is using a proxy or VPN and looks for DNS Leaks if they are
 * Torrent Download History
-* Tool is currently available only in Command Line Interface (CLI)
+* Tool is currently only available as a Command Line Interface (CLI) application

 ![Tool UI](https://drive.google.com/uc?export=view&id=1z-TiU5DHUTN6a69igDzDJPZFcPNOjphF)